Akshatha-Shenoy/PdscSynth/README.md

 PdscSynth
 ---------

-PdscSynth is a tool designed on top of PDSC (https://bitbucket.org/sharonsh/pdsc/src/master/), corresponding to the work presented in our FMCAD 2022 submission (paper ID 103).
+PdscSynth is a tool designed on top of PDSC (https://bitbucket.org/sharonsh/pdsc/src/master/), corresponding to the work presented in our ATVA 2023 submission (paper ID 51).

 To individually run each benchmark from command prompt, see [here](#running-a-benchmark).
 To run all the benchmarks at once, see [here](#to-run-all-benchmarks-at-once-using-sygus-qe-and-msat).To compare the results with LLR&Ecirc;VE, see [here](#comparison-with-llr%C3%AAve).